All Episodes

 A little bit of blood.

-I do ever you you've seen some of my workout videos.
+You've seen some of my workout videos.

 In some ways, my heart is troubled.

-I see a country in many ways teetering on the brink of all out madness.
+I see a country in many ways teetering on the brink of all-out madness.

 All of these people in the Democratic Party, they hate him.